JeslinGnanasheela/mathserver/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Clone the repository from GitHub

 ### Step 2:
+Create a Django Admin project

 ### Step 3:
+Create a New App

 ### Step 4:
+Create python programs for views and urls

 ### Step 5:
+Create the HTML file for forms

 ### Step 6: